 We're a founding member of the Year Out Group, the first British company to be accredited by the American Gap Year Association, and a partner of Foreign Office’s 'Know Before You Go' campaign.

-We also protect your money through a Non-Statutory Trust Account (100% protection for peace of mind) and your flights are booked through STA Travel, who have an ATOL Insurance Bond (3206) through the Civil Aviation Authority (CAA).
+We also protect your money through International Passenger Protection and your flights are booked through STA Travel, who have an ATOL Insurance Bond (3206) through the Civil Aviation Authority (CAA).

 The Year Out Group is an association of leading gap year companies that exists to promote the concept and benefits of structured year out programs, models of good practice and to help young people and their advisers select suitable and worthwhile programs abroad.